j-d-b/kcus.org/README.md

 Photos are **3:2** aspect ratio and the containing `div` has a `max-width` of `310px`, so images need not be large.

 ## Todo
 I took the image files for the projects from the old site, and they're all fairly terrible quality.
 The dimensions are also not standard.
 I spent some time doing a bit of bulk removal; some files were randomly huge but awful quality.
 This all needs to be redone and the sizes optimized.
-Additionally, quick-loading image placeholders must be added.
+There is still a lot of loading speed to be gained from this.
+Additionally, quick-loading image placeholders could be added.

 ## About KCUS, Inc.
 > Kanaan Consulting US, Inc. is a Cambridge-based engineering company that offers comprehensive engineering and consulting services with a focus on multimodal transportation.